allennrbc/Software-Tools-Spring-2024/README.md

 ### Employer Practices - recent history

-1. Every CEO in office will have read one of the Harvard Business Review’s succession planning Case Studies https://www.federalregister.gov/documents/2024/01/10/2024-00067/employee-or-independent-contractor-classification-under-the-fair-labor-standards-act  and understands the UMass Global article "How promoting from within could benefit your business" https://www.umassglobal.edu/news-and-events/blog/promoting-from-within
+1. Every CEO in office will have read one of the Harvard Business Review’s succession planning [Case Studies](https://www.federalregister.gov/documents/2024/01/10/2024-00067/employee-or-independent-contractor-classification-under-the-fair-labor-standards-act) and understands the UMass Global article ["How promoting from within could benefit your business] (https://www.umassglobal.edu/news-and-events/blog/promoting-from-within)

 * Promoting from within can save time and money
 * Internal mobility can help with retention and motivation